nate-gillman/fourier-head/README.md

 print(tensor_output.shape)  # Expected shape: (32, 18)
 ```

+### Technical usage notes

+- In the paper, the main use case for the Fourier head is as a drop-in replacement for the linear classification head.
+Accordingly, our implementation of the Fourier head outputs the <em>inverse softmax</em> of the categorical distribution
+that you obtain from quantizing the learned continuous PDF.
+In other words: to obtain the continuous-looking Fourier head
+PMFs as in the paper, you need to apply `softmax` to the output of our `Fourier_Head`.
-Note: some very old versions of PyTorch (e.g. the one used in the original Decision Transformer repo)
+- Some very old versions of PyTorch (e.g. the one used in the original Decision Transformer repo)
 can't execute `torch.nn.functional.conv1d` on complex-valued tensors.
 We provide an implementation that works in this case inside [imitation-learning/mingpt/_fourier_head.py](imitation-learning/mingpt/_fourier_head.py).